 The linguistics undergraduate program at Boise State University offers a rich and diverse experience for students interested in the scientific study of language.
 Student engagement opportunities vary from service learning opportunities through Project SHINE and the Borah Bridge Program to research internships in the Linguistics Lab to involvement with the Boise State Linguistics Association.

-We will be hosting the 2017 Western Conference on Linguistics (WECOL) in October 2017 and are now accepting submissions for the proceedings volume.
+We hosted the 2017 Western Conference on Linguistics (WECOL) in October 2017 and are now accepting submissions for the proceedings volume.
 For more information click on link on the left menu bar.

 - Congratulations to the class of Spring 2015!